rdlauer/articles/nativescript/playground-updates/post.md

 # NativeScript Playground is on 🔥

 One of the most exciting [new NativeScript resources](https://www.nativescript.org/resources), the [NativeScript Playground](https://play.nativescript.org/) has already evolved from being the best way to *experiment* with NativeScript to the best way to *learn* NativeScript.
-By using the Playground, you can edit code, drag-and-drop UI components, deploy to iOS or Android with a QR code, and now even add arbitrary NPM packages to your apps!
+By using the Playground, you can edit code, drag-and-drop UI components, deploy to iOS or Android with a QR code, and now even add NPM packages to your apps!

 ![nativescript playground](playground.png)